chriswi93/Expectation-Maximization-A-Python-implementation/README.md

 ```
 <img src="initial_guess.png"/>

 In the following you can see the EM clustering algorithm on a very low level.
-The code is highly efficient due to the vectorization of the computation.
-That means: Explicitly avoiding loops in the code if possible.
-The computation is self-explaining if you read the recommended article above.
+The code is highly efficient due to the vectorization of the computation with numpy.
+The code should be self-explaining if you read the recommended article above.
 ```python
 for iteration in range(max_iterations):